 When working with organizations, I often profess the need for autonomy for that organization’s employees.
 However, it’s not as simple as just letting go of the reigns.
 Recently, I was asked to provide some context as to why I would suggest that.
 So let’s discuss why one might subscribe to it and what this might look like.

-Thanks to Daniel Pink, many leadership professionals have probably heard about “Autonomy, Mastery, and Purpose.”
+Many leadership professionals have probably heard about “Autonomy, Mastery, and Purpose, thanks to Daniel Pink.”
 Essentially, Self-Determination Theory is what he’s talking about here.
 I like Daniel’s approach, and since more are likely familiar with his work over the theory itself, we’ll use his work as our starting point and foundation – and I will provide Daniel’s Ted Talk below for context.
-However, I will rearrange it to “Purpose, Mastery, and Autonomy” for our purposes here because I believe that these are achieved in steps.
+However, I will rearrange it to “Purpose, Mastery, and Autonomy” for our purposes here because I believe these are achieved in steps.

 Before I get started, understand that a considerable amount of context goes into each of these.
 Also, know that each of the following headings only provides a piece of a much bigger puzzle.
 However, they will give some insight into why they are so effective and how they could be utilized.

-For our discussion today, I will define each of these first and then provide my thoughts and what it might look like.
-Know that what follows is nothing more than my interpretation (and simplification) and that these can be modified to fit your needs.
+For our discussion today, I will define each of these and then provide my thoughts and what it might look like.
+Know that what follows is my interpretation (and simplification) and that these can be modified to fit your needs.

 - the aim, intention, or goal of what an individual and/or organization is trying to accomplish.

-As leaders, we need to help individuals establish a solid reason to be a part of and work towards our vision.
-For example, and generally speaking, a credit union’s purpose is to encourage members to save money and help fight against some of the practices of the big banks.
-Credit union employees educated on this idea often feel as though they are on the front line of that fight because they believe in that vision.
-As a result, they know and feel that they play a crucial role in helping their members in that same fight.
+As leaders, we must help individuals establish a solid reason to participate and work toward our vision.
+For example, generally speaking, a credit union’s purpose is to encourage members to save money and help fight against some of the practices of the big banks.
+Credit union employees educated on this idea often feel they are on the front line of that fight because they believe in that vision.
+As a result, they know and feel they play a crucial role in helping their members in that same fight.
 This creates a sense of relatedness to the organization, its employees, and its members.